-Neo is used by a number of other software tools, including OpenElectrophy and SpykeViewer (data analysis and visualization), Elephant (data analysis), the G-node suite (databasing) and PyNN (simulations).
+Neo is used by a number of other software tools, including SpykeViewer (data analysis and visualization), Elephant (data analysis), the G-node suite (databasing), PyNN (simulations), tridesclous (spike sorting) and ephyviewer (data visualization).
+OpenElectrophy (data analysis and visualization) used an older version of Neo.